Reuben Burrow

 Reuben Burrow (30 December 1747 – 7 June 1792) was an English mathematician, surveyor and orientalist.
-Initially a teacher, he was appointed assistant to Sir Nevil Maskelyne, then astronomer-royal, at the Royal Greenwich Observatory and was involved in the Schiehallion experiment.
+Initially a teacher, he was appointed assistant to Sir Nevil Maskelyne, the fifth Astronomer Royal, at the Royal Greenwich Observatory, and was involved in the Schiehallion experiment.
 He later conducted research in India, teaching himself Sanskrit and becoming one of the first members of the Asiatic Society.
 He was the first to measure the length of a degree of an arc of longitude along the Tropic of Cancer.
-His other major achievements included a study of Indian mathematics although he earned a reputation for being rude and unpolished amid the leading figures in science who came mostly from the upper-class.
+His other major achievements included a study of Indian mathematics, although he earned a reputation for being rude and unpolished amid the leading figures in science who came mostly from the upper-class.
 One commentator called him "an able mathematician but a most vulgar and scurrilous dog."

 Biography

 Burrow was born at Hoberley, near Shadwell, Leeds.
 His father, a small tenant farmer, gave him some schooling, occasionally interrupted by labour on the farm.
-He showed an ability and keenness for mathematics early on, and after some instruction from a schoolmaster named Crooks at Leeds.
+He showed an ability and keenness for mathematics early on, and received some instruction from a schoolmaster named Crooks at Leeds.
 At the age of 18 he walked for four days, all the way from Leeds to London, to seek a job and obtained a clerkship in the office of a London merchant.
 A year later he became usher in a school of Benjamin Webb, the ‘celebrated writing-master.’
 He next set up as schoolmaster on his own account at Portsmouth.
 Here he taught mathematics for navigation to aspiring midshipmen.
 His reputation in mathematics reached Nevil Maskelyne and he received an offer for a position of "labourer" at the Greenwich Observatory.
 Burrow, an argumentative man, was however unable to work with the genteel and refined astronomer-royal and he soon left.
 In 1772 he married Anne Purvis, daughter of a poulterer in Leadenhall Street, and started a school at Greenwich.